 Optional placement of Geist cooling units avoid overhead obstructions such as cable trays.

-- In the event of utility failure, heat continues to be exhausted by the Geist cooling unit using power provided by its PDU
+• In the event of utility failure, heat continues to be exhausted by the Geist cabinet cooling system unit using power provided by its PDU

 Sophisticated temperature and pressure sensors control redundant fan speeds to exhaust hot air through the chimneys at the most efficient rate.